 You can read more about the police certificate guidelines for aged care providers and how the police check works on the Department of Social Services website.
 The guidelines have been developed to help aged care providers manage police check requirements.

-To find out whether volunteers in the aged care sector require a criminal history report or DCSI screening under legislation, go to the Office for Volunteers website.
+To find out whether volunteers in the aged care sector require a criminal history report or DCSI screening under the legislation, go to the Office for Volunteers website.

 People with a disability